RealityBending/SussexPhysioProtocol/README.md

 - [**ECG**](https://github.com/RealityBending/SussexPhysioProtocol/blob/main/ECG.md#risk-assessment-form)

-### Statements
+### Procedure

-Apart from describing the tasks that participants will conduct during the experiment (under the METHOD section for ethical review made at the University of Sussex), it is important to provide a detailed explanation of the physiological measurement procedure.
+Apart from describing the tasks that participants will conduct during the experiment (under the Methods section for ethical review made at the University of Sussex), it is important to provide a detailed explanation of the physiological measurement procedure.
 This should include information such as:

 - [x] **Brand** of the equipment used with link to its website
 - [x] **Setup** of the equipment (e.g., electrodes placement)